 “I was impressed by his daughter’s initiative,” Dr. Avila says.
 “She was the one who really got him to our hospital where he could get these treatments in a timely manner.”

-While Sergio was airlifted, his wife, Ana, made the trip north with their daughter, Nallely Cerda.
+While Sergio was airlifted, his daughter, Nallely, made the trip north with his wife.

 AN OVERWHELMING SITUATION

 It was a Sunday when Sergio first started showing symptoms, fatigue, and a low-grade fever that Nallely immediately recognized as red flags.